stevenvar/OCaLustre/README.md

 ## Description

-Synchronous extension to OCaml with the style of the Lustre synchronous programming language.
+Synchronous extension of OCaml in the style of the Lustre synchronous programming language.

-The OCaml language is extended with "nodes" that are synchronous functions, running at every instant.
+The OCaml language is extended with Lustre "nodes".
+These nodes can be viewed as synchronous functions, which run at every instant.
 An instant is the atomic unit of time at which a node computes outputs from inputs.

 Inputs and outputs are considered as data flows, i.e. flows of values that can change through time.
 For example, the constant 2 is considered as the flow 2,2,2,2,...